Shake Shack: Expansion

 In June 2010, Shake Shack opened its first restaurant outside of New York City at the Lincoln Road Mall in Miami Beach's South Beach neighborhood.
 In April 2017 the location completed a month-long renovation that added 586 square feet of space, bringing its seating capacity to 106.

 On July 12, 2010, Shake Shack restaurants were opened in the Theater District and the Upper East Side.
 The Upper East Side location's opening was significant because it "lifted" East 86th Street, an urban shopping district which had fallen on hard times; the location had been vacant, and even when occupied, it was described by a neighbor as "never anything good there...dingy and dilapidated...almost an eyesore."

 In July 2011, it was announced that Shake Shack had reached a deal with the MTA to open a location in the lower level of Grand Central Terminal.
 This project was delayed because the tenant occupying the space Shake Shack was to take over, Mexican eatery Zócalo, refused to vacate after the expiration of their lease and filed suit, arguing that the "bidding process (for retail space in Grand Central) is corrupted."
 The suit was dismissed and Zócalo appealed.
 In October 2012 Zócalo filed for Chapter 11 bankruptcy protection.
 In early May 2013, Zócalo vacated the space, and the new outlet opened for business on October 5, 2013.

 Shake Shack opened its first airport location in May 2013 in JFK's newly expanded Terminal 4.

+International expansion

+Shake Shack's first international expansion took place in April 2011 with the opening of a location in the Mall of the Emirates in Dubai.
+The following expansion occurred in July 2011 with the opening of a Shake Shack in The Avenues, Kuwait.
+The first European location debuted in mid-2013 in London, United Kingdom, closely following the opening of the first Five Guys in the same area.
+As of 2024, Shake Shack has 16 locations in the UK.
+The first location in Thailand was opened in March 2023 in Bangkok's CentralWorld Mall.